-Jeannette man jailed after assaulting sheriff's deputies
+Jeannette man jailed after assaulting sheriff's deputies in court

 “Take me back to (expletive) jail,” Fink quoted Hassinger as saying.

-Fink and Jenkins reported that Hassinger stood up, refused deputies' commands to sit down and continued to be disruptive.
+Fink and Jenkins said Hassinger stood up, refused deputies' commands to sit down and continued to be disruptive.

-When deputies attempted to restrain him, they said Hassinger fell to the floor and started kicking, screaming and later pushed Fink into a wall after he got back to his feet.
+When deputies attempted to restrain him, Hassinger fell to the floor and started kicking and screaming and pushed Fink into a wall after he got back to his feet, according to the affidavit.

-As deputies attempted to regain control of Hassinger, Fink and Hassinger fell over a wooden courtroom bench and Hassinger began strangling Fink with his hands, according to the affidavit.
+As deputies tried to regain control of Hassinger, Fink and Hassinger fell over a wooden courtroom bench and Hassinger began choking Fink with his hands, according to the affidavit.

-Fink and Jenkins eventually secured Hassinger, who also spit on the deputies when county park police arrived to assist.
-Fink reported that he suffered a shoulder bruise.
+Fink and Jenkins finally secured Hassinger, who spit on the deputies when county park police arrived to assist.
+Fink said he suffered a shoulder bruise.

 Albert remanded Hassinger to the county prison after he failed to post $30,000 bond.
 A preliminary hearing is scheduled for April 20.